luccaloopz/01-Mini-Project-Landing-Page/README.md

-contact form includes input elements as well as a send button when contact link is clicked, page is redirected to the contact form landing page had image and caption
+contact form includes input elements as well as a send button when contact link is clicked, page is redirected to the contact form landing page had image and caption fixed Get In Touch on top left of the page added a new image